dy1io/hostathing.com/_pages/terms.md

 - This refund policy is subject to change at the discretion of Host A Thing.

 By using our services, you agree to adhere to and accept the terms of this refund policy.
 We reserve the right to deny refunds in cases of suspected abuse or non-compliance with these terms.

+### 9. Limitation of Liability

+To the extent permitted by applicable law, Host A Thing and its affiliates shall not be liable for any direct, indirect, incidental, special, or consequential damages, or for any loss of profits or revenues, whether incurred directly or indirectly, or any loss of data, use, goodwill, or other intangible losses, resulting from:

+1. The use or inability to use our services
+2. Any unauthorized access to or use of our servers and/or any personal information stored therein
+3. Any bugs, viruses, or other harmful code that may be transmitted to or through our services
+4. Any errors, inaccuracies, omissions, or other defects in the content provided through our services
+5. Any other matter relating to our services.

+This limitation of liability applies whether the alleged liability is based on contract, tort, negligence, strict liability, or any other basis, even if Host A Thing has been advised of the possibility of such damages.
+Some jurisdictions do not allow the exclusion or limitation of incidental or consequential damages, so the above limitations or exclusions may not apply to you.

+### 10. Governing Law

+These terms are governed by and construed in accordance with the laws of Michigan and the United States of America.

 ### 11. Contact Information